1 What are the conditions for obtaining a divorce?

 3.1 the personal relations between the spouses (e.g. the surname)

-A divorced spouse who changed their surname when they married may revert to their surname before marriage up to three months after a divorce decree becomes final.
-To that end a declaration must be submitted to the head of the registry office or a consul.
+A divorced spouse who changed their surname when they married may revert to their surname before marriage within three months of the divorce decree becoming final.
+To that end, a declaration must be submitted to the head of the registry office or a consul.
 In addition, a divorced spouse is free to remarry.

 3.2 the division of property of the spouses